hir02f/mars-rover-kata-assignment-/README.md

 ### Rover
 Rovers can be enhanced to have cameras, robot arms and storage areas.
 More classes need to be created for these purposes.

+### Obstructions and aliens
+Some fun can be had by having a random function place obstrucionts and aliens on the grid.
+Mission Control would need methods to avoid these and if Rovers are hit/damaged, it would need an attribute to note so.